By Shabad Kaur Khalsa, LCPC, LMFT, E-RYT 500 & Shiva Singh Khalsa, E-RYT 500

 Khalsa Women’s Training Camp (now continuing as International Women’s Camp) began in 1976, and was intended to deliver a deep celebration of the Shakti energy.
 The camp never failed to create lifelong friendships as women worked and played together and strengthened themselves in a spirit of support, mutuality, and cooperation.
 Our purity of innocence was acknowledged in the embrace of Mother Nature, and it brought out the best in us, which we carried forth in our daily lives.

-Conscious women recognize that they are stronger than the men in their life.
+Conscious women recognize that they are stronger than the men in their lives.
 How could something greater come out of something less?
 Women embody life, they are vast, expansive, the Shakti!—the vastness of God in every way.
 They are empowered by their very nature: the Grace of God—dignity, strength, sacredness.

 Want to test your power as a woman in relation to men?
 Here’s a very revealing little exercise.
 Stand facing a man with his arm out parallel to the floor.
 Firmly push down on his outstretched arm as he resists, in order to gauge his baseline strength, while he keeps his gaze away.
 Then look him straight into the eyes and re-test and see his arm weaken.
 Happens every time!
 It’s estimated that the direct gaze of a female can weaken a man up to 60%.
 Better to look at his third eye, to inspire him.
 In turn, he provides a feeling of relaxation and security for women.
 For men, also looking up at the third eye of the woman helps keep her neutral and strong.*